udai-arneja/ai_photography/README.md

 # ai_photography
 Using AI/ML techniques to curate and edit photo albums for weddings.

+## Running the Application

+1. Enter the src section `cd src`
+2. Run `uvicorn main:app --reload` (reload causes recompliation on file changes)
+3. Should be running at port 8000.
+Open the swagger http://127.0.0.1:8000/docs#/default

 ## Value Proposition

 Photography is an essential part to any wedding, hoping [other] to capture the most intimate, wonderful times throughout the week.
 When choosing a photographer, there are multiple considerations, including; professionalism, length of wedding, and number of photos expected.